7News history quiz: Answers revealed for historic Boston photo

-BOSTON (WHDH) – This week’s 7News historic photo quiz offers a stunning look back at a bustling scene in downtown Boston.
+BOSTON (WHDH) - This week’s 7News historic photo quiz offers a stunning look back at the inside of a Boston subway station.

-The photo, provided by the Boston City Archives, was taken in 1949 from a vantage point overlooking Salem Street in the North End.
+The photo, provided by the Boston City Archives, was taken in 1940 at Andrew Square Station.
+It looks like that closed escalator is a problem that still persists!

-The location and year were both correctly identified by several of our 7News social media followers.
+The station and year were both correctly identified by several of our 7News social media followers.

-We went to the intersection Wednesday morning and spoke to the owner of the coffee shop, Polcari’s, and he posed for a photo of the 1949 photo, which he keeps on a wall in the store.

 Follow 7News on Facebook, Twitter, and Instagram for hints on next week’s picture!